-Northwest Kansas Library System is a non-profit governmental institution that provides the following services for the libraries in Northwest Kansas: rotation materials, continuing education, consulting, children's services, youth services, technical services, school library services, Talking Books, and technology services.
+Northwest Kansas Library System is a non-profit governmental institution that provides services for the libraries in Northwest Kansas.
+We Provide rotation materials, continuing education, consulting, children's services, youth services, technical services, school library services, Talking Books, and technology services.

 Sept.
 2017: TRAVELING KANSAS is a local production from Smoky Hills Public Television that highlights communities, people and attractions across the state.
 This episode explores the past and present with a spotlight on the restoration of several historic buildings in Norton and the economic development efforts throughout the county.